rokde/laravel-chat-application/README.md

 After having this running open two different browsers (or incognito window) and meet in the same chat.

+#### Typing indicator

+If you open two or more independent browser windows, you can meet in a chat and start typing.
+The other participants will see the typing notification.

 ## Local development

 start local server in one console